bellmit/attic/README.md

 ## See Also

-You may also be interested in [Lars Tobi's implementation](https://github.com/larstobi/puppet-glassfish).
+You may also be interested in [Lars Tobias Skjong-Børsting's implementation](https://github.com/larstobi/puppet-glassfish).
 (I'd be using his code too, but the GPL made it impractical for me to do so.)